flutter/plugins/packages/google_sign_in/google_sign_in_web/README.md

-The **Google Sign-In JavaScript for Web JS SDK** is set to be deprecated after March 31, 2023. **Google Identity Services (GIS) SDK** is the new solution to quickly and easily sign users into your app suing their Google accounts.
+The **Google Sign-In JavaScript for Web JS SDK** is set to be deprecated after March 31, 2023. **Google Identity Services (GIS) SDK** is the new solution to quickly and easily sign users into your app using their Google accounts.

 * In the GIS SDK, Authentication and Authorization are now two separate concerns.
   * Authentication (information about the current user) flows will not